-More than 105 invasive and alien species have been recorded in the Baltic Sea, most of them having being introduced during the last 100 years and with shipping as the main vector.
+More than 120 invasive and alien species have been recorded in the Baltic Sea (including Kattegat), most of them having being introduced during the last 100 years and with shipping as the main vector.
 Some 60-70 species have established reproducing populations in the Baltic or at least in some parts of it (Baltic Sea Alien Species Database 2005).
 It is clear that so far the HELCOM objective "no introduction of alien species" has not been reached.
+The rate of new introductions has remained stable or even increased during the last decades, which is concurrent with the increasing shipping activity in the Baltic Sea.

 Alien species may change the native food web and some are known as ecosystem engineers, which cause substantial habitat modifications.
+There are also numerous cases worldwide where invasive species have even replaced native species, thus severely impacting biodiversity by threatening the uniqueness of local ecosystems.
 It is not only the environment being at risk, also economical and human health issues have been reported, e.g. during harmful algal blooms and human consumption of contaminated seafood.
+Already established invasive species have e.g. caused major alterations in soft-bottom macrobenthos (Marenzelleria spp.), fouling of fishing gears, (Cercopagis pengoi) ship hulls and industrial cooling water systems (Balanus improvisus, Cordylophora caspia and dreissenid mussels).

-The ctenophore jellyfish Mnemiopsis leidyi, which wiped out fish populations in the Black Sea during the 1980s-1990s, has been observed in the Southern Baltic during autumn 2006.
+The American comb jelly Mnemiopsis leidyi, which wiped out fish populations in the Black Sea during the 1980s-1990s, invaded the southern Baltic Sea in October-November 2006, and was found from the western part of the Gulf of Finland, the northern Baltic Proper and the Bothnian Sea in August-September 2007.
+It was very abundant in the water layers around halocline (max.
+694 ind m-2), and was observed to reproduce effectively.
 If this species establishes itself in the Baltic Sea this can mean considerable losses for fisheries, in addition to being catastrophic for the ecosystem.

-Tourism is potentially threatened by harmful algal blooms.
+The occurrence and abundance of the American comb jelly (Mnemiopsis leidyi) in the northern Baltic Sea in August-September 2007 (Lehtiniemi and Flinkman 2007)